 The Hains Point monitoring station has been operational since January 1988, and the measurement sensors are perched on the rooftop of a NPS Park Police building.
-NPS operated IMPROVE $PM{2.5}$ mass and speciation and PM{10} monitors at this site until June of 2015.
+NPS operated IMPROVE $PM{2.5}$ mass and speciation and $PM{10}$ monitors at this site until June of 2015.
 DOEE operates a $PM{2.5}$ FEM monitor at this location.
 This is also one of the very few urban IMPROVE sites in the nation.
+The station temporarily shut down from July 10, 2017 to present due to NPS Park Police building renovation.

-Starting calendar year 2017, the PM{2.5} FRM monitor was replaced with a FEM monitor.
+Starting calendar year 2017, the PM2.5 FRM monitor was replaced with a FEM monitor.